Pumpkin oatmeal chocolate chip cookies are soft, chewy, and deliciously spiced.

 - Whisk the melted butter, maple syrup, brown sugar, granulated sugar, egg yolk, blotted pumpkin, and vanilla extract together until combined.
 Pour into dry ingredients and mix everything together until completely combined.
 Fold in the chocolate chips.

-Make ahead tip: Cookies stay fresh covered at room temperature for up to 1 week.
+- Make Ahead Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
 You can make the cookie dough and chill it in the refrigerator for up to 4 days.
 Allow to come to room temperature then continue with step 4.
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
-Click here for my tips and tricks on freezing cookie dough.
+Read my tips and tricks on how to freeze cookie dough.

-*Instead of pumpkin pie spice, you can use 1/2 teaspoon ground ginger + 1/2 teaspoon ground nutmeg + 1/2 teaspoon ground allspice + 1/4 teaspoon ground cloves + (an extra) 1/4 teaspoon ground cinnamon.
+- Pumpkin Pie Spice: You can find pumpkin pie spice in the baking aisle of most grocery stores or make your own homemade pumpkin pie spice.
+If you don’t have either and want to use individual spices, use 1/2 teaspoon ground ginger + 1/2 teaspoon ground nutmeg + 1/2 teaspoon ground allspice + 1/4 teaspoon ground cloves + (an extra) 1/4 teaspoon ground cinnamon.
+This is in addition to the 2 teaspoons of cinnamon—you will still add that.